passageidentity/passage-php/.github/pull_request_template.md

 # Testing

 <!--- Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration --->

+## Checklist before approving (including SDK updates)
+- [ ] I have performed a review of the code.
+- [ ] Docs have been updated.
+Docs in the docs/Passage folder should be edited with any changes to the api.
+We manually edit these docs to account for the wrapping layer of the generated code.
+- [ ] The version has been updated in the `composer.json` file.
+- [ ] The `CHANGELOG.md` has been updated.

+## Checklist after merging
+- [ ] Github repo is tagged.